core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ----------------------------------------

 - Specify DoC server role in terms of DNS terminology
-- Clarify transport agnosticity of upstream to DNS infrastructure
+- Clarify that upstream to DNS infrastructure is agnostic of the DNS transport
 - Add subsection on DoC and DNS Push
 - Add appendix on reference implementation